Southampton-RSG-Training/dirac-intro-to-mpi/_episodes/08-communication-patterns.md

-If a problem depends on a (usually spatially) discretised grid, array of values or grid structure, such as in, for example, image processing, computational fluid dynamics, molecular dynamics or finite element analysis, then we can parallelise the tasks by splitting the problem into smaller *domains* for each rank to work with.
+If a problem depends on a (usually spatially) discretised grid, array of values or grid structure, such as in, for example, image processing, computational fluid dynamics, molecular dynamics or finite element analysis, then we can parallelise the tasks by splitting the problem into smaller *sub-domains* for each rank to work with.
 This is shown in the diagram below, where an image has been split into four smaller images which will be sent to a rank.

 ![Domain decomposition for a 2D image](fig/domain_decomp_2.png)